 - Course Director: Havener Eye Institute 57th Annual Post graduate Symposium in Ophthalmology, The Ohio State University, Columbus, Ohio, United States (2014).

 Clinical Medical Genetics

 I am a strong believer of investing in undergraduate students' research especially for highly talented candidates.
-My strategy is to select one or two students/year who I train and give independent research project.
+My strategy is to select one or two students/year who I train and give independent research projects.
 I try to limit the number of students rotating in the lab at any time to maximum of two students so I can have sufficient time for mentoring.
-Although working with undergraduate students is rather challenging I find it highly rewarding.
+Although working with undergraduate students is challenging I find it highly rewarding.

 In addition to the long term projects carried out by selected undergraduate students I accept other undergraduate and medical students for shorter rotations depending on their expertise and research interests. .

 The doctorate candidate student Eman Adbelsamee, MD is currently a junior faculty (lecturer) at Menoufiya University.
-She presented her work at several international meetings and currently submitting a peer-peer review publication.

 |1992 - present||Unrestricted Medical License: Egyptian Ministry of Health|

 |1992 - present||General Medical Practitioner: Egyptian Ministry of Health|

 |1998 - present||ECFMG: Educational Commission for Foreign Medical Graduates|

 |2007 - present||Histopathology Consultant: Egyptian Ministry of Health|